Anniversaries are important for any organization, especially a nonprofit.

 Anniversaries show a track record of providing service and demonstrate that you have gained the trust of your beneficiaries and proven achievable results.

-Nonprofit professionals work tirelessly to make the world a better place, often in conditions where resources are scarce and people in need numerous.
+Nonprofit professionals work tirelessly to make the world a better place, often in conditions where resources are scarce and people in need are numerous.

 Celebrating your nonprofit’s anniversary is a great opportunity to thank your staff, volunteers, and the board for their contribution and recognize them for specific achievements.
 It offers an opportunity for reflection and a looking back at all the challenges that you overcame.
 This helps invigorate the staff and other supporters.